laboon/ebook/text/10_what_is_software_testing.md

-# What is Software Testing, Anyway?
+# What is Software Testing?

 Let's start with what it's not.